vuejs/apollo/docs/guide/local-state.md

 `gql` here stands for the JavaScript template literal tag that parses GraphQL query strings.

-Now we need to add `typeDefs` to our Apollo client
+Now we need to add `typeDefs` to our Apollo client.

 ```js{4-5}
 // main.js